Mission of the professorship

 We take part in the centralised allocation procedure for final theses.
 The procedure distributes the students who wish to write a thesis fairly among the professorships.
 All information on the centralised allocation procedure.

 If you would like to apply for a thesis at our chair, we recommend that you attach a short (!) letter of motivation in addition to the required application documents.
+A list of possible thesis topics can be found below.
 In the letter of motivation, please also mention possible topics that you would like to write about.

 Our Team